John Carl Warnecke

-John Carl "Jack" Warnecke (February 24, 1919 – April 17, 2010) was an architect based in who designed numerous monuments and structures in the Modernist, Bauhaus, and other similar styles.
+John Carl "Jack" Warnecke (February 24, 1919 – April 17, 2010) was an American architect based in who designed numerous monuments and structures in the Modernist, Bauhaus, and other similar styles.
 He was an early proponent of contextual architecture.
 Among his more notable buildings and projects are the Hawaii State Capitol building, the John F. Kennedy Eternal Flame memorial gravesite at Arlington National Cemetery, and the master plan for Lafayette Square (which includes his designs for the Howard T. Markey National Courts Building and the New Executive Office Building).

 Early life

 Warnecke was born on February 24, 1919, in Oakland, California.
 His father, Carl I. Warnecke, was a prominent architect in Oakland and San Francisco.
 His mother, Margaret Warnecke, née Esterling, was a descendant of Dutch settlers who came to Sonoma County, California, in the 1870s.

 He received his bachelor's degree (cum laude) from Stanford University in 1941.
 He played American football at Stanford, and was a member of the undefeated 1940 Stanford Indians football team (nicknamed the "Wow Boys") that won the 1941 Rose Bowl.
 A shoulder injury incurred while playing football prevented him from being drafted or serving in the U.S. military during World War II.
 While studying at Stanford, Warnecke made the acquaintance of John F. Kennedy, who was auditing courses at the university.
 Warnecke received his master's degree in architecture from Harvard University in 1942, completing the three-year course in a single year.
 While attending Harvard, he studied with the highly influential architect Walter Gropius.

 Jack Warnecke as a tackle on Stanford's undefeated 1940 football team.

 Warnecke married Grace Cushing in 1945, with whom he had three sons and a daughter.
 His oldest son, John C. Warnecke, Jr., died in 2003.
 The marriage ended in divorce in 1961.
 Warnecke married Grace Kennan (daughter of George F. Kennan) in 1969, which also ended in divorce.